davidnsousa/ArduinoAirQualityStation/README.md

 # Air Quality Station

 Arduino air quality station that collects and logs temperature, humidity, GPS and CO2 equivalent data to a file in an SD card.
 The code was developed for an educational activity as part of [GeoAcademy Project](https://geoacademy.eu), an EU-funded project promoting geospatial and environmental learning through hands-on activities.
-This README file provides information about the components, libraries, wiring instructions, and calibration steps.
+This README file provides information about the components, libraries, wiring instructions, and calibration steps for two versions of the Air Quality Station.
+One for data logging using an SD card shield, and another one for real-time-visualization using an LCD display.

 # Index